 SOG elects new Officers and Trustees

-In conjunction with the Louisiana State Museum, the Society of Gilders will be hosting our Conference in NOLA from October 21 to the 25th, 2013.
-Join your fellow gilders for a week-long celebration of the gilding arts featuring the grand finale of our five year Community Project at St. Alphonsus as well as continuing work on the frame collection of the Louisiana State Museum.
-There will be full-blown classes, lectures and social events galore.
-If you haven’t made it to our previous confabs in the Crescent City, then this is your chance.
+In conjunction with the Louisiana State Museum, the Society of Gilders hosted our Conference in NOLA from October 21 to the 25th, 2013.
+Fellow gilders enjoyed a week-long celebration of the gilding arts featuring the grand finale of our five year Community Project at St. Alphonsus, as well as continuing work on the frame collection of the Louisiana State Museum.
+There were full-blown classes, lectures and social events galore.
+If you haven’t made it to our previous confabs , stay tuned for details on Convention 2015.